What Is Astronomy? Understanding the Study of Space and the Universe

 • Satellites and probes

-• Supercomputers for simulations
+• Supercomputers and simulations

 Astronomy vs. Astrology

-Can You Study Astronomy as a Career?
+Can Astronomy Become a Career?

 • Astrophysicist